-Program funds are not passed through, but provided directly from the federal agency.
-(1)

-Not applicable - none assigned by pass-through agency.

-(2) (3) Not applicable - none assigned by pass-through agency; cash not received by MORPC, but instead received and disbursed by Franklin County.
+- (1) (2) Program funds are not passed through, but provided directly from the federal agency. - Not applicable none assigned by pass-through agency. - (3) Excludes the write-off of homeowner mortgages for property originally purchased with federal funds. - Not applicable none assigned by pass-through agency; cash not received by MORPC, but instead received and disbursed by Franklin (4) County.